reflectivity/reflectivity.github.io/information/FAQ.md

 We are glad you asked!
 Please check out [our introduction and tutorial about the technique](https://www.reflectometry.org/information/learning).
 Note that the same principles apply for both x-rays and neutrons.

+* ###  Should I use x-rays, neutrons or both?

+A very important question.
+There are many ways to answer this, we will take quite a high level view here.
+One of the biggest questions to consider when planning a reflectivity experiment is contrast.
+In the most basic approach x-rays itneract with electrons and neutrons with the nucleus.
+There are Scattering Length Density calculators available at ???.
+This can be used as simulations to determine where the best contrast can be found.
+Some experiments, particualrly solid/liquid are more suited to neutron reflectometry due to the penetrating 'power' of neutrons.

 * ###  How can I join ORSO/help?

 Please contact the chair of the working group which most interests you, or dive straight into the Github issues and take ownership of one (e.g. [for reproducibility](https://github.com/reflectivity/reproducibility/projects/2))